quinnoshea/cert-spreader/README.md

 - **Service Restart Intelligence**: Tries reload first, falls back to restart if needed
 - **Configurable Permissions**: Customizable file and directory permissions
 - **Certificate Change Tracking**: Only restarts services on hosts where certificates changed
+- **Flexible Certificate Generation**: Create PKCS12, concatenated, and custom certificate formats for any application

 ## 📋 Prerequisites